AndrewGibbs/PathFinder/docs/guide/usage/basic.md

  PathFinder(theta, b, f, poly_coeffs, freq, num_pts,'infcontour', [true false])
  ```

-Suppose that $a$ and/or $b$ are infinite, but not exactly in a complex valley, in the sense of [[1]](#references).
+Suppose that $a$ and/or $b$ are infinite, but not exactly in a complex valley, in the sense of {cite:p}'PFpaper'.
 PathFinder checks if Jordan's lemma can be applied, justifying a rotation of the infinite endpoint to the valley.

 For example, the integral